A (re-)introduction to the extensible shell

 1. let (write = $fn-%write-history; last-cmd = ())

-This creates a binding of the current definition of %write-history to write, and () (the empty list) to last-cmd.
+This creates a lexical binding of the variable write to the current definition of %write-history, and of the variable last-cmd to () (the empty list).

 2. fn %write-history cmd {

-This creates a new definition of %write-history, with the bindings defined in the previous line.
-Because of the let line, the old definition of %write-history is bound within this function.
-This is a very common idiom in es, used for “spoofing” functions: extending their definitions to match user preferences.
+This creates a new definition of %write-history.
+Thanks to the write variable bound with the let in the previous line, the old definition of %write-history is accessible within this function.
+This is a very common idiom in es, used for “spoofing” functions, or creating new definitions to suit preferences or create situational benefit.

-The let also bound the last-cmd variable; it doesn't have any definition initially, but because this binding is created outside the function, the value persists across calls.
+That let also bound the last-cmd variable; it's only bound to the empty list initially, but because that binding is created outside the body of the function, its value will persist across calls.

 3. if {!~ $cmd $last-cmd} {